1. Conversational Voice AI in 2026

 The easiest way to identify specific endpoint markers is to run a regular expression match against each transcription fragment.
 But you can also use a small language model to detect endpoint words or phrases.

-Voice AI apps that use explicit endpoint markers are fairly uncommon.
+Voice AI apps that use explicit endpoint markers are unusual.
 Users have to learn to talk to these apps.
 But this approach can work very well for specialized use cases.

 For example, we saw a nice demo last year of a writing assistant that someone had built for themselves as a side project.
 They used a variety of command phrases to indicate turn endpoints and to switch between modes.